 Indian men wear the kurta, a knee-length shirt usually made from cotton or linen and often with trousers in a suit known as kurta pyjama (the shirt is mostly white or pastel coloured and the loose trousers with a string tie at the waist are traditionally white in colour).

-Indian men otherwise wear sherwani (a coat-like garment fitted close to the body, of knee-length or longer and opening in front with button-fastenings with jodhpur-like trousers), lungi (a short length of material worn around the thighs rather like a sarong; also worn by women) or dhoti (a cloth worn around the hips like trousers).
+Indian men otherwise wear sherwani (a coat-like garment fitted close to the body, of knee-length or longer and opening in front with button-fastenings with jodhpur-like trousers), lungi (a short length of material worn around the thighs rather like a sarong; also worn by women) or dhoti (a cloth worn around the hips like trousers but draped to form pleats at the front).

 Those descended from the Portuguese often wear Portuguese-style outfits.
 Men wear jackets and trousers with waist sashes, while women wear broad front-layered skirts.
 The dominant colours are black and red.